Electricity sector in Spain

 Electricity consumption increased over many years until 2008.
-However, in 2023 Spain consumed 244,686 gigawatt hours (GWh) of electricity, a 2.3% decline from 2022.
+In 2025, Spain consumed 256,086 gigawatt hours (GWh) of electricity, an increase of 2.8% from 2024.

 In 2008, Spain consumed 88% of the average electricity consumption for a European Union 15 country.
 In 2009, Spain exported about 3% of the electricity it produced.
 The volume of renewable electricity produced in 2009 was 5% greater than in 2004, and accounted for about 26% of the electricity consumption.

-In 2023, renewable energy sources accounted for a record share of the electricity generated in Spain at 50.4%.
-In the same year, wind farms overtook gas plants as the main source of electricity generation.
-Gas plants experienced a decline in share from 24% in 2022 to 17% in 2023.
+In 2025, renewable energy sources accounted for 55.5% of electricity generation in Spain.
+Wind was the leading generation technology for the third consecutive year, accounting for 21.6% of the country's electricity generation.

 Electricity per person and by power source

 In 2008, Spanish electricity consumption was an average of 6,523 kWh/person.
 Spanish electricity usage constituted 88% of the EU15 average (EU15: 7,409 kWh/person), and 73% of the OECD average (8,991 kWh/person).
 While the amount of nuclear power remained steady at about 50 TWh/year, its share declined notably between 2004 and 2005 as consumption increased.
 The volume of nuclear power per person has declined consistently during 2004–2009.